 Based on how THC and CBD act on the ECS explains why each cannabinoid has varied effects in the body.
-CBD has been shown to have many beneficial effects without the intoxicating effects of THC due to its specific behavior in the Endocannabinoid system.
+CBD effects the body without causing the intoxicating effects of THC due to its specific behavior in the Endocannabinoid system.

 How will CBD Affect Me?